DivanoDova/FFMPEG-HEVC-AAC-Google-Colab/README.md

 # FFMPEG-HEVC-AAC-Google-Colab
-This is a simple Google Colabotary that will encode your videos files from GDrive to HEVC/NVENC_HEVC
+This is a simple Google Colaboratory that will encode your videos files from GDrive to HEVC/NVENC_HEVC

 -Support multiple files at the same times